Lindenholzhausen: Etymology

-During its history, the village has had numerous variations of its current name: Hultshusin prope Ribesangin, Holtshusen bi Ribesangen, Holtzhusen prope Lympurg, Hulzhusen zo der lynden and Lynnenholzhausen.
+During its history, the village has had numerous variations of its current name: Hultshusin prope Ribesangin (1305), Holtshusen bi Ribesangen (1306), Holtzhusen prope Lympurg, Hulzhusen zo der lynden, and Lynnenholzhausen.

-The name Lindenholzhausen is a compound noun comprising the nouns Holz, Hausen, and Linde.
-Holz, meaning timberBrE/lumberAE, probably originates from the Old Saxon "holt" meaning forest, wood, timber/lumber and the Old High German "hulta" also meaning timber/lumber.
-The noun Hausen which in standard German is only found as a suffix in place names (the verb hausen means to dwell, to reside) probably originates from the Old High German "husen" meaning hamlet or settlement.
-The compounds "holtshusen", "hultshusen" and similar would mean hamlet/settlement (in the clearing) in/[at the edge of] the forest/wood.
-Linde, meaning limeBrE/lindenAE tree, would extend the compound Holzhausen to mean hamlet/settlement with the lime/linden tree (in the clearing) in/[at the edge of] the forest/wood.
+The name Lindenholzhausen is a compound noun consisting of the nouns Holz, Hausen, and Linde.
+Holz, meaning timberBrE/lumberAE, probably originates from the Old Saxon holt meaning "forest, wood, timber/lumber" and the Old High German hulta also meaning "timber/lumber".
+The noun Hausen, only found as a suffix in place names (the verb hausen means "to dwell, to reside") in standard German, probably originates from the Old High German husen meaning hamlet or settlement.
+The compounds holtshusen, hultshusen, and similar would mean "hamlet/settlement (in the clearing) in/[at the edge of] the forest/wood".
+Linde, meaning limeBrE/lindenAE tree, would extend the compound Holzhausen to mean "hamlet/settlement with the lime/linden tree (in the clearing) in/[at the edge of] the forest/wood".

-Although this method of identifying a location may seem somewhat arbitrary, it does uniquely identify the village within the whole of Germany; a query for Holzhausen in the online postal code index (PLZ suchen) of the German Post returns 71 results, whereas a query for Lindenholzhausen returns just one.
+This method uniquely identifies the village within the whole of Germany; a query for "Holzhausen" in the online postal code index (PLZ suchen) of the German Post returns 71 results, whereas a query for "Lindenholzhausen" returns just one.
 As if rendering homage to its distinguishing nature, a single lime/linden tree is depicted on the escutcheon of the village's coat of arms.
 This was the Gerichtslinde of the area.
-In fact these were several trees in a sequence through the centuries, the last one fell victim to a lightning in the 1930s.
-A new linden was planted after WWII, but not at its historic site, which however still bears the field name ("Flurname").
+These were several trees in a sequence through the centuries, the last of which was felled by lightning in the 1930s.
+A new linden was planted after WWII, but not at its historic site, which, however, still bears the field name ("Flurname").

-The villages current coat of arms is based on the justice court seal of 1486: in gold a stylized, green linden tree with roots.
+The village's current coat of arms is based on the justice court seal of 1486: in gold a stylized, green linden tree with roots.

-Lindenholzhausen was one of the seats of a "Grafschaftsgerichts" (countship justice court)of the Counts of Diez and is mentioned in the sources thus in 1342 and 1485.
-The "Kirchspielgericht" (parrish justice court) of Lindenholzhausen (denoted thus in 1486) was a civil and criminal court.
-It comprised Lindenholzhausen (where the court bldg. was situated) the villages of Eschhofen with Mühlen, Dietkirchen and the no more existing places of Rübsangen, Vele, Mailstatt (near Eschhofen) and Kreuch (within the Limburg bridgehead settlement).
+Lindenholzhausen was one of the seats of a Grafschaftsgerichts ("countship justice court") of the Counts of Diez.
+It is mentioned in the sources in 1342 and 1485.
+The Kirchspielgericht ("parish justice court") of Lindenholzhausen (denoted thus in 1486) was a civil and criminal court.
+Its jurisdiction encompassed Lindenholzhausen (where the courthouse was situated) along with Eschhofen and Dietkirchen (now boroughs of Limburg an der Lahn), and the villages of Rübsangen, Vele, Mailstatt (near Eschhofen), and Kreuch (within the Brückenvorstadt, or "bridgehead settlement", of Limburg), all four of which no longer exist.